Xardasonex/ONI-Mods/README.md

 Features viewable through the configurator.
 You can keep the exe wherever you want.

 Also some non-mentioned features

+Medium Battery requires basement until it's built, idk how to deal with that yet, so you can remove the basement after it's built ))

 -------------
 Stamina mod